Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. Weight training is quite important

-Studies have shown that just two sessions of total-body weight training per week, at 70 to 80 percent of your maximum capacity, can significantly slow age-related muscle loss.
+Studies have shown that just two sessions per week of total body weight training, at 70 to 80 percent of your maximum capacity, can significantly slow down the muscle loss that comes with aging.
 The movements should be slow and steady, rather than the fast, powerful, high-rep style of your youth.

 thể thao - Ảnh 3.